VT-GAN: Cooperative Tabular Data Synthesis using Vertical Federated Learning: Empirical Evaluation

 \subsection{Evaluation Metrics}

 We evaluate the synthetic data in two dimensions: (1) \textbf{Machine Learning (ML) Utility} and (2) \textbf{Statistical Similarity}.
 The two dimensions cover the row-wise correlation and column-wise distribution of the synthetic data.
 Given the local training data $RD_A$ and $RD_B$ for clients A and B, respectively, the synthetic data produced by the clients is denoted as $SD_A$ and $SD_B$.
 Unless otherwise stated, in the following context, synthetic data refers to the concatenation of $SD_A$ and $SD_B$, and real data refers to the concatenation of $RD_A$ and $RD_B$.
-It is important to note that the metrics presented in the following sections are reported as the difference between real and synthetic data.
-Therefore, a lower value indicates better quality of the synthetic data.